statycc/ifspec/README.md

 This repository does not include:
 * The tested tools or scripts to reproduce the results presented in the original paper.
+* The "Extensions" benchmarks were omitted, as they only include specific target languages.
 * Files version.txt and security-semantics.txt files were omitted as unnecessary.
-* The Extensions benchmarks are omitted, as they only include specific target languages.

 Refer to the [original artifact](https://www.spp-rs3.de/IFSpec) to obtain omitted components if needed.